Kermit Gosnell: Grand jury report

+Apprehension

 Gosnell was arrested on January 19, 2011, five days after the certification of the grand jury's report.
 He was charged with eight counts of murder.
 Prosecutors alleged that he killed seven babies born alive by severing their spinal cords with scissors, and that he was also responsible for the death in 2009 of Karnamaya Mongar.
 Gosnell's wife, Pearl, and eight other suspects were also arrested in connection with the case.
 The DEA, the FBI, and the Office of the Inspector General also sought a 23-count indictment charging Gosnell and seven members of his former staff with drug conspiracy relating to the practice's illegal prescriptions of highly addictive painkillers and sedatives outside of the usual course of professional practice and for no legitimate medical purpose.